fraukecharms/fastapi-sagemaker-compvision/README.md

 # Create An Object Detection Demo

 using AWS Rekognition + FastAPI + AWS App Runner

+## Before you start

-Make sure you have the quota to deploy endpoint in the appropriate region.
+Make sure you have the quota to deploy your inference endpoint in a region where App Runner is available.
+In the demo I'm using an `ml.m5.large` instance.

 ## Docker Instructions